Michael Eriksson

 3. Some of the projected belief in own superiority could be a form of bravado actually intended to hide or deny (to others or to themselves) the underlying insecurity.
 (Somewhat similarly, but less generically: In the specific case of bars and similar settings, “bitch shields” have become almost proverbial, i.e. that the more attractive women behave in an artificially “bitchy” manner in order to the limit number of men who make passes.)

 4. There is variation with age, with women being overconfident from (in a guesstimate) their mid-teens to their mid-twenties and lacking in confidence outside that interval.
-(Speaking specifically of confidence with regard to the their own attractiveness.
+(Speaking specifically of confidence with regard to their own attractiveness.
 In other areas it could be the other way around.)

 5. Women could be underconfident with what they perceive as alphas and overconfident with the perceived betas, leaving a given woman with a feeling both that most men are not “good enough” and that she herself is lacking in worth.